 Heap Sort and Binary Heap

-Heap sort is a sorting algorithm derived from the binary heap structure, with a complexity of .
-Heap sort mainly consists of two steps: first, creating a binary heap in-place on the array to be sorted (Heapify), and then performing in-place sorting (Sort).
+Heap sort is a sorting algorithm derived from the binary heap structure.
+Its time complexity is .
+Heap sort has two main steps: first, build a binary heap in place from the array (Heapify), then sort the array in place (Sort).

-You can open the visualization panel below, click to jump to the let tree = ...
+You can open the visualization panel below.
+Click to go to the let heap = ...

-section of the code to see how the array is abstracted into a complete binary tree; repeatedly click on the Heap.swim
+part to see how the array is represented as a complete binary tree.
+Keep clicking Heap.swim

-To learn the heap sort algorithm, you must understand the principles of the binary heap structure, otherwise, the sorting process may be completely incomprehensible.
+To learn heap sort, you must understand the principle of binary heap, otherwise the sorting process may not make sense.

-priority queue, where elements are removed from the queue in ascending order.
+priority queue, where inserted elements are taken out in increasing order.

-This article will introduce the heap sort algorithm, a new sorting algorithm derived from the properties of binary heaps, which is both elegant and efficient.
+This article will introduce the heap sort algorithm.
+It is a new sorting method based on the properties of binary heap.
+Heap sort is efficient and elegant.

-The binary heap (priority queue) is implemented using an array at its base, but logically it is a complete binary tree, primarily maintained by the
+A binary heap (priority queue) is implemented using an array, but logically it is a complete binary tree.
+The

 swim